Apicurio Registry data contracts

 Contract rules

-Contract rules enable you to define validation and transformation logic that can be associated with artifacts or specific versions.
-Rules are stored in the registry and organized into rulesets containing two categories: domain rules and migration rules.
+Contract rules define validation and transformation logic associated with artifacts or specific versions.
+Rules are organized into domain rules (business logic) and migration rules (schema evolution).

 Contract rules are currently stored and managed through the REST API.
-Runtime execution of rules in SerDes (serializers/deserializers) is planned for a future release.
+Runtime execution in SerDes (serializers/deserializers) is planned for a future release.

 Rule kinds

-• CONDITION - A validation rule that checks a condition and passes or fails
+• CONDITION - Validates a condition, passes or fails

 Rule modes